 What is PHI under HIPAA?

 Under the HIPAA Privacy Rule, PHI must be kept secure.
 It refers to sensitive patient data that is created, maintained, received, or transmitted by an organization.
-It includes demographic and health data, such as names, addresses, social security numbers, birth dates, health conditions, treatments, and payment information.
+It includes demographic and health data, such as names, addresses, social security numbers, birth dates, health conditions, treatments, payment information, and more.

 What 3 subjects should be included in HIPAA compliance training?